 Definition of Baseline Equipment

-Time of Sale: Although the current Federal Standard for gas furnaces is an AFUE rating of 78%, based upon review of available product in the AHRI database, the baseline efficiency for this characterization is assumed to be 80%.
-The baseline will be adjusted when the Federal Standard is updated.
+Time of Sale: The current Federal Standard for gas furnaces is an AFUE rating of 80% The baseline will be adjusted when the Federal Standard is updated.

 Early replacement: The baseline for this measure is the efficiency of the existing equipment for the assumed remaining useful life of the unit and a new baseline unit for the remainder of the measure life.
-As discussed above we estimate that the new baseline unit that could be purchased in the year the existing unit would have needed replacing is 90%.
+We estimate that the new baseline unit that could be purchased in the year the existing unit would have needed replacing is 90%.

 Deemed Lifetime of Efficient Equipment